What's the best visa to stay long term in Thailand ?

 - Have an office

 (I'm not sure about the income for businesses that qualify for the BOI, check with competent people 😉)

 Thailand Elite Visa

-But for anyone who spend a lot of time in Thailand and don't work there, it actually makes a lot of sense.
+But for anyone who spends a lot of time in Thailand and doesn't work there, it's actually a good deal.

 I mean, there's really a ton of upsides.

-And if you know you want to stay in Thailand forever, then even have a 20 years visa for 1 million bahts.
-That's "just" 50,000฿ a year and a complete peace of mind.
+And if you know you want to stay in Thailand "forever", they even have a 20 years visa for 1 million baht.
+That's "only" 50,000฿ a year and come with complete peace of mind.

 - Have no criminal record in Thailand and in your country of origin